MedFli/gemography/README.md

 _when testing if you have compilation issues , don't forget to fix Java sdk version

 *******************************************
-Developed by M.A.F , 2021 for Gemograpgy
+Developed by M.A.F , 2021 for Gemograpgy .
+For all queries please contact @ flissate.amine@gmail.com